CodeJack0/Computer-Monitoring-System/README.md

 - **Backend**: PHP
 - **Database**: MySQL
 - **Server Requirements**: Apache or any server with PHP & MySQL support (e.g., XAMPP)

+> 📝 This project is based on a starter template provided by our professor for educational purposes.
+I have added CRUD functionality as part of the assignment.
+All added code and modifications are licensed under the MIT License.